 - give yourself unconditional permission to eat whatever you want,

-- and meet your needs, thoughts and feelings…
+- and take care of your needs and feelings…

 then, dear one, you will resolve your dysfunctional eating behaviour.